-- Step 5: Evaluation – The final step is used to measure a supplier’s performance and ensure they meet the terms laid out by the contract, and is based on a number of metrics including delivery time, price, production, quality, and service.
+- Step 5: Evaluation – The final step is used to measure a supplier’s performance and ensure they meet the terms laid out by the contract, and is based on a number of metrics including delivery time, price, production, quality and service.

-- Reduced risk – An up-to-date supplier information management system can reduce the chance of fraud, such as invoice fraud, between staff and suppliers, while also providing the added benefit of eliminating supply problems in a way that minimizes risk.
+- Reduced risk – An up-to-date supplier information management system can reduce the chance of fraud, such as invoice fraud, between staff and suppliers, while also providing the added benefit of eliminating supply problems in a way that minimises risk.

-- Increased efficiency – As the relationship progresses and communication improves, suppliers, gain a better understanding of the businesses they work with.
+- Increased efficiency – As the relationship progresses and communication improves, suppliers gain a better understanding of the businesses they work with.
 This means decreased delays in the supply chain and an improved operational flow.

 - Consolidation of the supply chain – A consolidated supply chain allows buyers to reduce the number of suppliers they purchase from, streamlining the purchasing process and makes budgeting more straightforward.

 - Poor communication and lack of transparency – If the supplier doesn’t understand the company’s strategic goals, their needs and requirements may go unfulfilled.